kschmaus/kschmaus.github.io/_posts/2021-12-25-paris-chapter3.md

 ## Merry Christmas!

 Merry Christmas from Paris everyone!
-Looking forward to seeing you in the new year!
+Looking forward to seeing you all in the new year!
+We're keeping warm and doing crafts.
+On Christmas eve we went to a Paris Christmas market - much smaller but I kind of liked it better than Strasbourg.
+We had roasted chestnuts for the first time (would recommend).

 ![](/assets/images/2021-12-25-paris-chapter3/px1.jpg)
 ![](/assets/images/2021-12-25-paris-chapter3/px2.jpg)